HeroSpha/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - Display current directory contents.
 Long format with user and group IDs displayed numerically And hidden files (starting with .)

-6-firstdirectory - Create a script that creates a directory named my_first_directory in the /tmp/ directory..
+i6-firstdirectory - Create a script that creates a directory named my_first_directory in the /tmp/ directory..

 7-Move the file betty from /tmp/ to /tmp/my_first_directory..

 8-firstdelete - Delete the file betty./tmp/my_first_directory

-9-firstdirdeletion - Delete the directory holberton that is in the /tmp directory.
+9-firstdirdeletion - Delete the directory my_first_directory that is in the /tmp directory.

 10-back - Write a script that changes the working directory to the previous one.